-Insulation Defect Pictures from Home Inspections in Barrie
+nsulation Defect Pictures from Home Inspections in Barrie

 Insulation Defect Pictures – Defects can be minor in nature or can be a major issue affecting heat loss and the comfort of your home.
 An example of a minor insulation defect is often found in the rim joist ( face plate ) area of your home in the basement.
 Most trade persons will install pipes, vents or cables from exterior of your home and unfortunately never replace or replace the insulation or vapour barrier which has been moved during installation.
 Your vapour barrier is an important part of your insulations protection.
 Heat is constantly moving from the interior of your home, through the insulation to the colder exterior.
 The vapour barrier prevents moisture from passing through the insulation because when it hits the “dew point temperature” midway through your insulation, the humidity in the air then turns to moisture.
 This will make your insulation wet and most likely cause mould.

-The Barrie Home Inspector uses Free Thermal Imaging to inspect your exterior walls and any hidden moisture will be identified.
+The Barrie Home Inspector uses Thermal Imaging to inspect your exterior walls and any hidden moisture will be identified.
 Thermal Imaging can also identify Missing Insulation in walls.
 The heat sensing ability of Thermal Imaging allows a Home Inspector using an Infrared Camera to find hidden moisture in walls and ceilings that otherwise would have gone undetected.

 View Insulation Defect Picture Gallery

 Insulation, like ventilation, is often a source of problems that span a spectrum depending on whether too little or too much insulation is present in the walls and ceiling of a home.
 Too much insulation, inexpertly stuffed in walls and ceilings can reduce the R-value just as the presence of too little can.
 Insulation that is not properly backed with vapour barrier can be a breading-ground for mold and mildew.
 Typically every Home Inspection includes a detailed assessment of the overall insulation quality of a home.
 The effectiveness of an insulation material’s resistance to heat flow also depends on how and where the insulation is installed.
 For example, insulation that is compressed will not provide its full rated R-value.
 Fiberglass insulation should never be installed sideways as this affects the heat conduction negatively.
+Read our detailed article on Protecting Your Attic which explains the functions of components and what their failure could cause.

 How Insulation Works